ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

             for a reference to a VIRTEL line

 Pseudo Terminals
     Specifies the prefix of the name of the terminal which will be used to connect to the application.
-The value assigned to this field depends directly on the type of accessed application.
+The value assigned to this field depends on the type of application being accessed.

     For a type 1 application, must be the prefix associated with the group of **relay terminals** attached to the line.
         .. warning::